Axlefublr/axlefublr.github.io/content/how-to-anki.md

 Set yourself some answer keys as well. \
 Anki is more keyboard-supporting than you'd think!

-# A bit of keyboard navigation
+# a bit of keyboard navigation

 We're done in global settings.